-The main purpose of testing is to meet all the requirements and the quality of the software
+The main purpose of testing is to meet all the requirements and assess the quality of the software.
+To test the core components of this learning resource search engine, the testing plan was the following:

-Test the performance of 3-layer storage structure. erify the query-storage methods.
+Test the performance of the 3-layer storage structure.
+Verify the query-storage methods.

-Test the accuracy of LRV ranking results. erify the LRV ranking algorithm.
+Test the accuracy of LRV ranking results.
+Verify the LRV ranking algorithm.

 The expected results of testing are (1) good search response time, and (2) more valuable resources ranked higher.